aitdevops/github-ci/README.md

-# 🚀 CI Setup for aitdevops
+# 🚀 CI Setup for aitdevops-site

 Welcome to the repository that manages CI workflows for the `aitdevops` project.
-This repository contains configurations for different CI tools, including GitHub Actions, CircleCI, Travis CI, and Jenkins.
-These workflows automate the process of building, testing, and deploying your application.
+This repository contains configurations for GitHub Actions.
+These workflows automate the process of building, pushing the docker image to artifact registry and update Helm values..

 ## 📂 Repository Structure

-- `github-actions/` - Contains GitHub Actions workflows for building and deploying the application.
+- `.github/workflows/` - Contains GitHub Actions workflows for building and pushing the docker image to artifact registry and update Helm values.
-- `circleci/` - Placeholder for CircleCI configuration files.
-- `travis/` - Placeholder for Travis CI configuration files.
-- `jenkins/` - Placeholder for Jenkins pipeline configurations.
-- `docs/` - Documentation and guides related to CI/CD processes.

 ## 🛠️ CI Tools Overview